-4. Full-Fat yogurt- Unsweetened is best.
+3. Small amounts of full-fat yogurt or cottage cheese- Unsweetened is best.
 You’d be surprised by how most babies will eat unsweetened yogurt (something adults would throw a fit about!)
 However, if you need to, you can sweeten it with a bit of applesauce or fruit juice.

 Special Note- I have found it is much more budget-friendly to make my own vegetable purees at home using frozen spinach, frozen brocolli, frozen cauliflower and the like.
 It couldn’t be simpler!
-Just boil them in homemade broth with some chopped onion and garlic until soft, then blend.
+Just slightly boil them in water or homemade broth with some chopped onion and garlic until soft, then blend.
 (Low-sodium store-bought broth is also fine.)
 My baby enjoys her pureed veggies with a scoop of full-fat cottage cheese to make them extra creamy.

 Another tip that is very budget-friendly: Whenever I make bacon or sausage at breakfast-time, I reserve the drippings from the pan in ice cube trays and keep them in the freezer.
-This fat is great to have on hand for adding to pureed veggies… it tastes great, it is good for baby, and it’s almost free!
+This fat is great to have on hand for adding to pureed veggies… it tastes great, it is brain food for baby, and it’s almost free!

 3. Low-Fat anything- Even the pureed veggies your baby eats should contain added fat.
 Babies need fat.
 They need it.
 It’s critical to the development of their brain and all other vital organs.
 So often I hear moms complain that their babies are in the 5th percentile of weight, and I ask what they eat and the answer is, “Oh he/she loves oatmeal… and strawberries… and bananas… and those little slurp-able fruit packets.”
 Where is the fat??
 Your baby is not benefiting from an all-fruit diet.